 The cost of starting a pet grooming business depends on your business model.
 Whether you choose a brick-and-mortar business, an at-home business, or a mobile business will affect your start-up costs.

-Aside from the location, every grooming business has the need for basic equipment and supplies.
+Aside from the location, every grooming business needs basic equipment and supplies.
 Basic supplies include clippers, shears, scissors, sprays, shampoo, conditioner, brushes, dryers, nail clippers, bandanas, bows, and cleaning supplies.
-Equipment needs include an administrative desk, office organization furniture, tubs, grooming tables, crates, and possibly a washing machine and dryer.
+Equipment needs include a professional grooming table, tables, crates, washing machine, and dryer.
 If you sell retail, you will also have to factor in inventory costs.